 When two parties agree to arbitrate their dispute, the important issues of choice of law and forum are often determined by an arbitration clause that was included in the contract that is the substance of the dispute.

-The survey findings reveal that the governing law of the contract is predominantly the first issue to be agreed between the parties, often influencing the selection of seat of arbitration and choice of arbitration rules.
+The survey findings reveal that the governing law of the contract is predominantly the first issue to be agreed upon between the parties, often influencing the selection of seats of arbitration and choice of arbitration rules.